zeptic99/dotfiles/README.md

 ### Supported Platforms

 Linux: Tested primarily on Arch Linux.
 The provided configurations should work on other Linux distributions with GNU Stow installed.
+This includes Android, through the use of [**Termux**](https://github.com/termux/termux-app)

 macOS: Configurations should work on macOS, but some adjustments may be needed based on your specific setup.

+Windows: Partial support.
+Configuration files need to be manually copied.

  ### Notes